sst/sst/www/docs/resource-binding.md

 ---
 title: Resource Binding
-description: "Accessing SST resources in your functions."
+description: "Access the resources in your SST app in a secure and typesafe way."
 ---

 import HeadlineText from "@site/src/components/HeadlineText";